 - No autosave enabled

 - Too powerful AI (opponent)

-Reviewing the 2Dark was quite easy.
+Reviewing 2Dark was quite easy.
 It’s one hell of a Gloomy Wood, sorry stealth horror game.
-Overall it’s hard to think of any reason to recommend this game.
+Overall, it’s hard to think of any reason to recommend this game.
 Not even one comes to mind.
 You would be better off saving your hard-gotten $30 and getting a better game that doesn’t make you feel like yelling wildly.
-In frustration not in fear actually.
+In frustration, not in fear, actually.
 But you really like to get scared for no reason, go for the 2Dark.

 2Dark is a good way to pass few minutes.
 But nothing super-exciting is there in the game.
 If you just need a scary-dark playground, this is a good game to play.